What Is EVLT?

 Serious complications post EVLT are extremely rare, especially if you received the treatment from Vein Institute of Pinellas.
 This is because we meticulously review each case in order to determine the best treatment and to help the patient experience the least post-EVLT discomforts.

-During EVLA, the inefficient vein is heated and the normal response of the tissues to the heat is inflammation.
-This is why the treated vein may become harder.
-Varicose veins that are connected to the treated vein may also become lumpy as blood clots form within them.
-These clots are not dangerous and will naturally be absorbed by the body over time.
+During EVLT, the incompetent vein is heated and the normal response of the tissues to the heat is inflammation.
+This can cause the incompetent branches off the treated vein to harden as well, causing the vein to become lumpy and the skin above the vein to appear red.
+These clots are not dangerous and will naturally be absorbed by the body and go away over time.

 Nerves near the treated vein may also sustain damage from the heat of the laser.
 You might experience numbness on small areas after the procedure, but this usually goes away after several weeks.